MSCI Postpones China Index Transition for Nearly Six Months

 Red chips are the stocks of Chinese companies — directly or indirectly controlled by Chinese governments — incorporated outside the mainland and listed in Hong Kong.

-P-chips refer to stocks of Chinese private companies listed in Hong Kong that are incorporated outside the Chinese mainland, such as the Cayman Islands, Bermuda and the British Virgin Islands.
+P-chips refer to the stocks of private Chinese companies listed in Hong Kong that are incorporated in places outside the Chinese mainland, such as the Cayman Islands, Bermuda and the British Virgin Islands.
 In addition, the transition can also benefit the MSCI’s A-shares inclusion move that aims to increase the weighting of A-shares in its indexes from 5% to 20% this year, as the transition can offer a more consistent methodology.
 The delay of the transition will not have much of an effect on the progress of the A-shares inclusion, Sinolink Securities analysts said in a research note.

 China’s regulators have been trying for years to make the Chinese financial market more accessible to foreign investors.
 In January, regulators doubled the investment quota for the Qualified Foreign Institutional Investor program to $300 billion.